seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Why, shall we turn to men?

 **PORTIA**
-Fie, what a question’s that,
+Fie, what a question's that,
 If thou wert near a lewd interpreter!
-But come, I’ll tell thee all my whole device
+But come, I'll tell thee all my whole device
 When I am in my coach, which stays for us
 At the park gate; and therefore haste away,
 For we must measure twenty miles to-day.